n6ls0n/coding-video-notes/README.md

 - H265/HEVC and VVC have extended this flexibility and allowed the CU size to vary depending on the local scene content

-- In HEVC, a fixed size Coding Tree Unit may be partitioned into multiple CUs with varying sizes
+- In HEVC, a fixed size Coding Tree Unit (CTU) may be partitioned into multiple CUs with varying sizes

 - The fixed-size CTU allows a decoder to know exactly how much processing power and local storage are required to handle each CTU whereas the varying-size CU makes it possible to adjust the CU size depending on image content